remacoding/Magic-8-Ball/README.md

 Finished a project that can generate a random number that in turn decides which fortune the player gets.

 Learned how to use if, else if, switch and ternary syntax to control the flow of a JavaScript program.

-The project is part of the JavaScript basics course on Codeacademy.